HoTT/Coq-HoTT/INSTALL.md

    in the HoTT directory.

-2. If you installed the Coq somewhere special or configured it with `-local`, you should tell `./configure` where to find the custom
+2. If you installed Coq somewhere special or configured it with `-local`, you should tell `./configure` where to find the custom
    Coq: